jophar/re_Start-FrontEnd-Project2/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.3.

+## Versions

+0.0.1 - Inicial WebPage
+0.1.0 - Landing page complete with all the required features 0.2.0 - Working Product Detail component

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.